 Gasification converts materials containing carbon, such as coal, petroleum, and organic waste, and plastic, into carbon monoxide and hydrogen.
 It does this by converting the raw material at high temperatures with a controlled amount of oxygen.
 The resulting synthetic gas (syngas) is itself a fuel.
 Gasification is a very efficient method for extracting energy from many different types of organic materials.

-The third process – pyrolysis – uses heat in the absense of oxygen to decompose organic waste.
+The third process – pyrolysis – uses heat in the absence of oxygen to decompose organic waste.
 It can convert complex materials such as organic and product waste into synthetic gas.

 Biochemical conversion uses microbes to convert organic waste into energy sources such as methane-rich biogas and ethanol.
 There are a variety of technologies based on this biological treatment, including anaerobic digestion and fermentation.